 So now that we’re in the thick of the winter flu season, and it seems everyone around you is sick, it’s time to talk defense.
 Of course, you are already taking a daily probiotic.
 Of course you are already doing daily saline nasal rinses.
-You may even be using a Xlear saline nasal spray that includes the natural bacteria-killer, Xylitol.
+You may even be adding the natural bacteria-killer, Xylitol, to your saline rinses.
 Well, whether you already have the flu and a sore throat, or you are simply dreading it, it’s time to up your game.
 Add this immune-boosting, infection-fighting, natural remedy to your daily regimen to help stay healthy, and eliminate your sore throat.

 Sore Throat?
 Immune-boosting Tea